gdgc-fptu-hcmc/AI_Math_Slover/MATH-AI/README.md

 ### Slow rendering
 - Use `VIDEO_QUALITY=low` for faster results
 - Complex animations take longer (30-120 seconds)
+- **Use Explain or Answer mode** for instant responses without video
 - Consider upgrading server resources

+### "No response" or timeout
+- Animation mode takes 30-60 seconds - this is normal
+- For faster results, use Explain or Answer mode (2-5 seconds)
+- Check backend logs for errors

 ## 📝 Example Math Problems